sarah-cic-uk/Code-the-Future/session-1/intro_to_github.md

 The goal of this tutorial is to teach you:

-- How to make your first repository (sometimes refered to as a repo)
+- How to make your first repository (sometimes referred to as a repo)
 - Clone it to your local computer
 - Make a change,
 - Push it back up to GitHub.